boutaga/RAG-Search-LAB/custom-agent-tools-py/README.md

-# custom-agent-tools-py (v0.6)
+# custom-agent-tools-py (v0.7)

 Python/Langchain MCP Server for SD Agent

 **This is the actively maintained MCP server for the Service Desk AI Agent.
 The previous TypeScript version (`custom-agent-tools`) is now deprecated.**

-This project is a Python-based MCP server for the Service Desk AI Agent, providing modular tools and resources for chat logging, ticket management, search, feedback, problem linking, advanced LLM orchestration, email, alerting, and analytics.
-It leverages the Python ecosystem and Langchain for advanced RAG and LLM workflows.
+This project is a Python-based MCP server for the Service Desk AI Agent, providing modular tools and resources for chat logging, ticket management, search, feedback, problem linking, advanced LLM orchestration, email, alerting, analytics, and now advanced LLM chains and workflows.

 ## Features